The Upside of Separation

 “I was so worried about how the kids would go, I can see now was for the best”

-There is no doubting separation is Big.
-It is lifechanging.
+Separation is lifechanging.
 It is challenging and tiresome and brings a sea of emotion.
+There can be plenty of upside too!

-Separation can also be healing.
-It can be the catalyst for setting healthy boundaries.
-It can help us feel safe and find our voice.
-It may alleviate conflict, both external and internal.
-It can help us recalibrate our view of our ex.
-It can reignite our social networks we may have lost along the way.
-It can sharpen our focus on our health and wellbeing as well as our relationships.
-It can provide significant modelling for our children.
+Separation can be healing.
+It can be a catalyst for setting healthy boundaries.
+It can help you feel safe and find your voice.
+It can alleviate conflict, both inner conflict and with your partner.
+It can help you recalibrate your view of your ex.
+It can reignite social networks you may have lost along the way.
+It can sharpen your focus on your health and wellbeing.
+It can provide significant modelling for your children.

 Sydney